filakhtov/gentoo-use-docs/dev-lang/python.md

 It is safe to disable this flag.

 ### readline
 This flag enables the `readline` Python module.
 This module influences how interactive input is handled by the Python interpreter and various built-in input related functions.
 Features include autocompletion and reading/writing of history files.
-Whe the flag is disabled, disable the module by adding it to the `PYTHON_DISABLE_MODULES` environment variable for the duration of the build.
+Whe the flag is disabled, add the `MODULE_READLINE_STATE=disabled` to the `Makefile` to prevent this module from being installed.

 It is safe to disable this flag.
 It is recommended to leave it enabled if there is a need to deal with the Python interpreter and scripts that provide interactive input.

 ### sqlite
 The flag enables the `_sqlite3` and the dependent Python modules.
 The module provides an access to an SQLite database (version 3) that is often used by Python scripts for internal data storage.
-If the flag is disabled, add `_sqlite3` to the `PYTHON_DISABLE_MODULES` environment variable for the duration of the build to avoid installing the module.
+If the flag is disabled, add the `MODULE__SQLITE3_STATE=disabled` to the `Makefile` to avoid installing the module.

 This flag is safe to disable.
 There is a number of packages in the Portage tree that are dependent on this flag.

 ### ssl
 Python has an SSL support enabled by default.
-Disabling this flag will export the `PYTHON_DISABLE_SSL` environment variable and force a build to disable an SSL support.
+Disabling this flag will add the `MODULE__HASHLIB_STATE=disabled` and `MODULE__SSL_STATE=disabled` into the `Makefile` and force a build to disable an SSL support.

 This flag should be enabled as it is required by the Portage to work properly.